AbsGeorge/Practical-project/README.md

 ### Objective

-- The objective of this project is to create an application that takes advantage Microservices, which is an application architectural style that is hailed in the DevOps Ecosystem.
+- The objective of this project is to create an application that takes advantage of the idea of Microservices, which is an application architectural style that is highly regarded in the DevOps Ecosystem.

 ```
 The following stack of technology was required for this application: